servatj/servatj-blog-source/src/pages/2019-06-09-hello-world-in-node-js/index.md

 $ touch helloWorld
 ```

-and you can edit this file with your prefered editor and type
+and you can edit this file with your prefered editor and write

 ```javascript
 console.log("Hello World!");
 ```

-and in orther to run our master piece
+and in order to run our master piece

 ```bash
 $ node helloWorld.js
 Hello World!
 ```

-Ok so that's it for the moment.
+Ok, so that's it for the moment.
 Maybe you're wondering, is this is the common way to create node js project properly?
-Not at all I would say :) The common way to create a new project in node js is by using another interesting cli tool called NPM, but this is for another quick and dirty node js guide.
+Not at all, I would say :) The common way to create a new project in node js is by using another interesting cli tool called NPM, but this is for another quick and dirty node js guide.

-you can ping me in twitter @servatj any question you have, if you like it the post and you're waiting for more and so on...
+you can ping me in twitter @servatj any question you have if you like it then post and you're waiting for more and so on...